IDoCodingStuffs/python-doodles/freeform-log.md

 ### 12 PM
 Actually...
 I should use a smaller resnet and also use a single head basic model first.
 Overfit first, expand and optimize later.
 I want to see if the 2.5D model backbone can even learn features without preprocessing first.

+### 4 PM
+Not training as of epoch 22.
+Need to fix a mistake I had made with the continuous labels, then try multi-hot single tensor